The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

-Using numerical simulations we have also tried to establish the conditions under which the charged particle is lifted from the surface of the substrate, enters the trap and then leaves it, as experimentally observed.
-Fig.~\ref{fig9.8} shows the simulation of the trajectory for a charged particle initially located under the trap (asterisk), for $U_a = 8$ kV; the particle radius is $r = 15 \ \mu$m and the electric charge value $q = 2.3 \times 10^6 e$.
-Numerical simulations have been performed using the Brownian dynamics method.
-The particle is lifted inside the trap where it follows a complex motion between the electrodes, before quickly falling down in the end as an outcome of the agreement in the direction of gravity and electric forces.
-Simulations performed allow us to identify the conditions that enable lifting and capture of charged particles inside the trap, for sufficiently large values of the electric charge and of the trapping voltage.
-Both the experiment and simulations performed demonstrate that in order to achieve particle confinement the electric charge should be about $3 \times 10^5 e$, while the voltage amplitude range would lie between $3 \div 5$ kV.
-For higher values of these parameters ($10^6e$, 8 kV) the efficiency of particle capture deteriorates significantly.
+By using numerical simulations we have also tried to establish the conditions under which the charged particle is lifted from the surface of the substrate, then enters the trap and leaves it afterwards, as experimentally observed.
+Fig.~\ref{fig9.8} shows a trajectory simulation for a charged particle initially located under the trap (asterisk), when $U_a = 8$ kV; the particle radius is $r = 15 \ \mu$m and the electric charge value $q = 2.3 \times 10^6 e$.
+Numerical simulations are performed using the BD method.
+The particle is lifted inside the trap where it follows a complex motion between the electrodes before quickly falling down in the end, as an outcome of an agreement in the direction of gravity and electric forces.
+Simulations performed allow us to identify the conditions that enable lifting and capture of charged particles inside the trap, for sufficiently large values of the electric charge and trapping voltage.
+Both the experiment and simulations performed demonstrate that in order to achieve particle confinement, the electric charge should be about $3 \times 10^5 e$ while the voltage amplitude range lies between $3 \div 5$ kV.
+For higher values of these parameters ($10^6e$, $8$ kV) the efficiency of particle capture deteriorates significantly.
 This conclusion is important in practice, especially when using linear traps to clean dusty surfaces, since it indicates that an increase of the oscillating voltage amplitude does not always result into enhanced efficiency for particle capture mechanisms.